Tuesday, October 17, 2023

 That said I'm far from a standard Pre-Mil Futurist and have not made up my mind actually how much of the traditional view of The Beast I still hold to, there is plenty of room within Pre-Mil and Futurism to debate just how bad things will get.

-Thing is we've reached the point where it's pretty Secularly Undeniable that things are gonna get pretty Bad if Jesus doesn't return soon.
+Thing is we've reached the point where it's pretty secularly undeniable that things are gonna get pretty Bad if Jesus doesn't return soon.
 We have little hope right now of solving Climate Change before it become irreversible.
 "Lest those days be shortened there will be no flesh left".

 I have already made a point on this blog out of how what actually is defined as being exactly a Thousand years is Satan being bound in The Abyss.
 The Kingdom doesn't end when the Thousand Years ends, and I place the Parousia some amount of time before it begins as well (at the 7th Trumpet and thus before the Bowls).
 The sense in which The Kingdom began at Pentecost and/or with Jesus's Ministry is not in conflict with Premilenialism, not how I understand it anyway.